sodadata/docs/soda-cl/numeric-metrics.md

 The example above defines three checks, one for each type of calculation available to use, `avg`, `min`, and `max`, all of which apply to the entire dataset.

 The first check counts the rows in the dataset, then compares that value to the calculated average of the preceding seven measurement values for that metric contained in the Cloud Metric Store.
 If the `row_count` at present is greater than the average of the seven preceding historic values by more than 50, the check fails.
+The only valid historical value definiton you can use is seven.

 | calculation type (optional) | `avg` |
-| a historical value definition (optional) | `last 7 days`
+| a historical value definition (optional) | `last 7`
 | percent (optional) | - |
 | metric | `row_count` |
 | argument (optional) | - |